dstdev/base-cluster-docs/docs/filesystems/index.md

 ### [Archive](archive.md) (HPSS)

-A high capacity tape archive intended for long term storage of inactive and important data.
-Accessible from all systems at NERSC.
-Space quotas are allocation dependent

 The High Performance Storage System (HPSS) is a modern, flexible, performance-oriented mass storage system.
-It has been used at NERSC for archival storage since 1998.
 HPSS is intended for long term storage of data that is not frequently accessed.

 ## Local storage